Jeff Belanger

-Jeff Belanger (born August 8, 1974) is an American author who focuses on the paranormal.
+Jeff Belanger (born August 8, 1974) is an American writer who focuses on the paranormal.
 He hosts the Emmy-nominated series New England Legends and co-hosts, with Ray Auger, the New England Legends podcast.
 He is a writer and researcher for Ghost Adventures and has appeared on several episodes.
 Paranormal researcher Ben Radford calls Belanger a "ghost storyteller" rather than a "ghost investigator."
-In 2021, Belanger published a book about his experience reaching the summit of Mt.
-Kilimanjaro in Africa.
+In 2021, Belanger published a book about his experience reaching the summit of Mount Kilimanjaro in Africa.

 Education and career

 Jeff Belanger graduated from Hofstra University with a B.A. in English.
 After college he was editor-in-chief of Main Street, a biweekly arts and entertainment newspaper in northern Fairfield County, Connecticut.
 He previously worked in marketing and public relations and is now a full-time writer and storyteller living in Massachusetts.

 Paranormal research

 Paranormal researcher Ben Radford criticized Belanger's book Communicating with the Dead; he calls attention to Belanger mentioning the Fox sisters '"spirit rapping"' in the introduction of his book, but "seems unaware of the fact that the sisters admitted that they had faked these ghostly communications.
 This is a curious oversight for such a self-professed expert."
-He also claimed that Belanger states conflicting details in one of the stories in his book.